-- Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Monitoring and Reporting Frequencies (all parameters).
+- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia based on new information derived from discharge monitoring reports and on the current Missouri Water Quality Standards for Ammonia.
+The newly established limitations are still protective of water quality. - Acute Whole Effluent Toxicity (WET) test.
+The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
+The permit writer has conducted reasonable potential determinations for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
+The permit writer has made a reasonable potential determination which concluded the discharge has no reasonable potential to exceed whole effluent toxicity; therefore the requirements to conduct an Acute WET test have been removed.
+This permit still includes final effluent limitations for toxic pollutants; therefore, it remains protective of water quality. - E.coli.
+The previous permit has final effluent limits for E.coli of 126 per 100mL for daily maximum and 126 per 100mL for monthly average.
+Discharges to losing streams shall not exceed 126 per 100 mL as a Daily Maximum at any time, as per 10 CSR 20-7.031(5)(C).
+Monitoring only for a monthly average.
+No more than 10% of samples over the course of the calendar year shall exceed 126 #/100 mL daily maximum as per 10 CSR 20-7.015(9)(B)1.G.
+Therefore, this permit includes final effluent limitations of 126 #/100 mL as a daily maximum and monitoring only requirements as a monthly average.
+The permit is still protective of water quality. - Sampling and Reporting Frequencies.
 The previous permit contained monthly sampling and reporting frequencies.
-This permit contains quarterly sampling and reporting frequencies due to the low design flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
-The permit is still protective of water quality. - Acute Whole Effluent Toxicity (WET) test.
-The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
-The requirements to conduct an Acute WET test have been removed from this permit as the facility receives no industrial wastewater and has consistent effluent as evident through discharge monitoring reports.
-Therefore, it has been determined by the permit writer that the discharge has no reasonable potential to exceed whole effluent toxicity.
-This permit still includes final effluent limitations for toxic pollutants; therefore, it remains protective of water quality. - ✓ The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
+This permit contains quarterly sampling and reporting frequencies due to the low flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
+The permit is still protective of water quality. - ✓ The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
-Therefore, given this new information, and the fact that the previous permit special condition of the previous permit.
-Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criteria determinations for each general criteria exists for an error or related to this facility.
+Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
+Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.